HBO Max: Latin America and the Caribbean

 HBO Max was launched on June 29, 2021, in the 39 territories of Latin America and the Caribbean, where HBO already operated directly its streaming service HBO Go, and premium television channels.
+HBO Max in Latin America and the Caribbean was rebranded as Max on February 27, 2024, before it reverted again into HBO Max globally on July 9, 2025.